WE TEACH LIFESTYLE– NOT DIETING

-At Encore we teach PROTEIN PACING AND INTERMITTENT FASTING– backed by the finest technology in measurement.
+At Encore, we teach PROTEIN PACING AND INTERMITTENT FASTING– backed by the most exceptional technology in measurement.
 The Skidmore College Study and PEER REVIEWED science articles show weight loss WITHOUT FITNESS.
-If you choose fitness then the process is faster.
+If you choose fitness, then the process is faster.

 INTERMITTENT FASTING AND CELLULAR CLEANSING RELEASES TOXINS– AVOID REBOUND

 “Protein pacing,” Dr. Arciero defines, “is the scientifically proven combination of eating healthy, lean, protein foods at the right time of day to maximize health and performance.”

 Here are the basics of making it work for you: Consume 1.5-2.0 grams of protein per kilogram daily.
 Note that a recent study showed that athletes who consumed 2.0 grams of protein per kilogram daily, mainly from UNDENATURED WHEY protein-rich shakes and bars, showed significantly more significant improvements to athletic performance than those who consumed 1.0 gram of protein per kilogram daily.

 Spread protein over four to six meals per day.

 John weighs 220 pounds what is his Protein goal intake daily?